OpenPGP Signatures and Signed Messages

 OpenSSH) and performing authentication in that protocol.

-there is no distinction between signature, certification and
+distinction between document signing, certification and

 authentication usage in OpenSSH, and once converted an OpenPGP